n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mailgun.md

+---
+title: Mailgun node - n8n Documentation
+description: Documentation for the Mailgun node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Mailgun

 The Mailgun node allows you to automate work in Mailgun, and integrate Mailgun with other applications. n8n has built-in support for sending emails with Mailgun.